-Resolution no. 4/99/CIR of the AGCOM provides the basic rules for the provision of number portability between operators.
+Resolution no. 4/99/CIR of AGCOM provides the basic rules for the provision of number portability between operators.
 It obliges authorised operators to use geographic and non-geographic numbering to provide the Service Provider Portability.
-Resolution no. 41/09/CIR sets out new provisions concerning the Service Provider Portability of geographic numbers.
+Resolution no. 35/10/CIR sets out new provisions concerning the Service Provider Portability of geographic numbers.

-Resolution no. 12/01/CIR and no. 19/01/CIR (as amended by the Resolution no. 17/06/CIR) sets the technical solutions, timetable and obligations for implementing mobile number portability.
+Communications no. 27/10/CIR and no. 11/10/CIR set the technical solutions, timetable and obligations for implementation thereof.